Teradata Statistics: Estimates For Missing Values

 statement 1.
 The total estimated time is 0.02 seconds.

-The Optimizer retrieves the requested primary index values via single-AMP primary index accesses, as the number of selected rows is small compared with the total number of table rows.
+The Optimizer obtains primary index values through single-AMP primary index access because the selected rows are significantly fewer than the total number of rows in the table.

 /* 45 */ DATE ‘2010-02-14’, 513,